Stay on top of the latest

 UVA Darden’s MBA application features three short essays that ask you to get introspective about who you are, what you value, and what you’ll bring to the Darden community.

-The low word counts require you to use the space wisely, ensuring that you deliver well-honed narratives that provide enough specificity to showcase your unique and memorable characteristics.
+The low word counts for the Darden MBA essays require you to use the space wisely.
+Your goal is to deliver well-honed narratives that provide enough specificity to showcase your unique and memorable characteristics.

-We strongly encourage you to outline all of the essays beforehand, as opposed to writing each one individually.
-This will help to ensure that each essay shares something new; this helps you capitalize on the limited space.
+We strongly encourage you to outline all of your Darden essays first, as opposed to writing each one individually.
+This will help ensure that each essay shares something new; it also helps you make the best use of limited space.
 For example, if you plan to talk about leadership in one essay, it may not be in your best interest to use an example of leadership in another essay.
-Use your limited real estate strategically to convey a compelling narrative across your essays and avoid repeating anything that might be found elsewhere in your application.
+Use your limited real estate strategically to shape a compelling narrative packed with fresh and memorable information across your essays.
+Avoid repeating anything that might be found elsewhere in your application.

 Don’t be afraid to express your own writing style in your Darden essays.
 While it can be a daunting task to provide so much information in such limited space, the admissions committee can learn a lot about your personality by the way you write — how you say it, not just what you say.
 Every sentence should feel natural and authentic.
 If you’re artistic, maybe you weave illustrative details in your storytelling.
 If you’re funny, don’t be afraid to deploy humor.
 An admissions coach can help you refine your essays so that they showcase both your personality and professionalism.